sotoplatero/apologify/src/content/articles/write-apology-letter-friend-last-minute-cancellation/index.md

 ### Express Genuine Regret

 Convey your sincere remorse.
 Use heartfelt language that allows your friend to feel the weight of your regret.
-Phrases like “I truly regret having to cancel” or “I am so sorry for any disappointment I caused” can be impactful.
+Phrases like "I truly regret having to cancel" or "I am so sorry for any disappointment I caused" can be impactful.

 ### Offer a Way to Make Amends